djipco/webmidi/README.md

     npm install webmidi

-    {
-      "name": "webmididemo",
-      "version": "1.0.0"
-    }

-In order for NPM to install the library in its `node_modules` folder you should issue the command from inside your projects root directory.
+In order for NPM to install the library in the project's `node_modules` folder you should issue the command from inside the project's root directory.
 Also, you need to have a `package.json` file in that same location.
 The `package.json` file can be as simple as:

     {
       "name": "webmididemo",